Dessert, Fruit

 • 6 ripe saba bananas, sliced in halves (can be substituted with plantains or regular bananas)

-• 1/2 cup jackfruit (langka), cut into thin strips (optional, but highly recommended)
+• 1/2 cup jackfruit (langka), cut into thin strips (optional)

 • 1/2 cup brown sugar